fdv/running-elasticsearch-fun-profit/007-monitoring-es/007-monitoring-es.md

 ![](images/image7.png)

 I have released 3 Grafana dashboards to monitor Elasticsearch Clusters using the data pushed by the X-Pack monitoring plugin.
-They provide much more information that the X-Pack monitoring interface, and are meant to be used when you need to gather data from various sources.
+They provide much more information then the X-Pack monitoring interface, and are meant to be used when you need to gather data from various sources.
 They are not meant to replace X-Pack since they don't provide security, alerting or machine learning feature.

-Monitoring the at the cluster level: [https://grafana.com/dashboards/3592](https://grafana.com/dashboards/3592)
+Monitoring at the cluster level: [https://grafana.com/dashboards/3592](https://grafana.com/dashboards/3592)

 ![](images/image8.png)